 Using private information reveals it.
 That time reveals all truths.
 Repeated games are ultimately about the very issue Pinter addresses: truth.
 Eventually the players strike a mutual equilibrium, a cooperative outcome in which dominance cannot be sustained.

-Aumann’s analysis surely comes from a warm-hearted man, but it is an analysis built of cold solid bricks, with evidence and ramifications that are social, biological, economic, rational, mathematical.
+Aumann’s analysis surely comes from a warm-hearted man, but it is also an analysis built of cold unsentimental bricks, with evidence and ramifications that are social, biological, economic, rational, mathematical.
 As surely as Einstein’s equations laid-out principles that can describe both the a-bomb and television, so do these game-theory principles lay down the case for hope.

 Yes, duplicity and the lust for power have always been with us.
 But over repetitions, things do improve.
 Slavery in Athens has been gone for a very long time.
 Hitler’s gas chambers may not be the end of state brutality and democide, but such horrors would be hard to hide in today’s world.
-There are no weapons of mass destruction, and the world has come to know it.
+There are no weapons of mass destruction in Iraq, and the world has come to know it.
 Truth will prevail.